 Welcome to your beginners' guide to meditation for overthinkers

-Whether you have never tried meditation before or you’ve struggled to meditate regularly, this online course will give you step by step guidance and the tools you need to begin meditating and create a sustainable meditation practice that works in your life and soothes your whirring, overthinking mind.
+Whether you have never tried meditation before or you’ve struggled to meditate regularly, here you will get step by step guidance and the tools you need to begin meditating and create a sustainable meditation practice that works in your busy life and soothes your whirring, overthinking mind.

 You want to spend less time getting bogged down in your overthinking and quieten your whirlwind of a brain.
 It’s when you’re lost in your head, going over and over the same thoughts without getting to a solution, when you start each thought with ‘what if’, that you can feel stressed and overwhelmed.